Graptopetalum Amethystinum is an unusual flower and succulent plant species that look like moon rocks with a powdery

-Although this occurrence is rare, it’s best to move the plant in a spot with less light.
+Although this occurrence is rare, moving the plant to a spot with less light is best.

 Similar to Echeveria plants, these plants are known to be tender succulents.

 Watering and Feeding

 These succulent plants have thicker leaves that can store water internally, which means they can survive without water for a longer duration.

 Check the soil if there is excess moisture, and check the water if it feels dry.
 Let the soil absorb the water and recheck the moisture level after a few hours.

 - Water more frequently during the summer season, cutting the watering drastically in the winter.
 Overwatering will lead to root rot.

 Feed with a liquid succulent fertilizer throughout its growing period, during the late summer and early spring seasons.
 Provide minimal water during the winter months.

 Soil & Transplanting

-Use a potting soil for succulents and cacti, ensuring the soil has excellent drainage.
+Use potting soil for succulents and cacti, ensuring the soil has excellent drainage.

 Add organic fertilizer to the mix to enhance the natural defenses of the plant against pests.

 Grooming and Maintenance

 Lavender Pebbles grow fairly quickly while freely setting offsets.

 Instead of producing new rosettes around the mother plant’s base, this plant stems branch supports individual rosettes.

 Without much maintenance and extra care, this plant forms a striking ground cover in a short period.

 How To Propagate Lavender Pebbles

 The propagation of G. Amethystinum is done through leaf cuttings or stem cuttings of plants that you can find in your garden,

 - Cut off the stem or rosette and plant it in a well-draining soil mixture.

-- Take the succulent cuttings and put them on a fast-draining soil, under a shady area.
+- Take the succulent cuttings and put them on fast-draining soil under a shady area.

 Sprinkle some water on the leaves regularly.

 - Once the leaves start getting roots, spray more quantity of water frequently.

 Water regularly till new growth emerges.

 Lavender Pebble Plant Pest or Diseases

 If honeydew and waxy fibers are detected on the shoots and leaves, it shows mealybugs infestation.

 Moreover, dying and wilting plants signify a mealybug’s infestations around the root.

 Graptopetalum Pebbles Uses